arshadkazmi42/deep-code/README.md

 Environment variables:
 - `DEEPSEEK_API_KEY` - Your API key (required)
 - `DEEPSEEK_API_BASE` - API base URL (default: https://api.deepseek.com)
-- `DEEPSEEK_MODEL` - Default model (default: deepseek-reasoner - research model for step-by-step reasoning)
+- `DEEPSEEK_MODEL` - Default model (default: deepseek-chat - conversational chat model)

-Note: The default model is `deepseek-reasoner` which is optimized for research tasks and logical reasoning.
+Note: The default model is `deepseek-chat` which is optimized for conversational interactions.
 You can override this by setting `DEEPSEEK_MODEL` or using the `--model` flag.